-Now that we've talked about somethings that will help you through your assessments, let's address something that won't.
-Stress.
+Now that we've talked about somethings that will help you through your assessments, let's address something that most won't...STRESS.
 Stress is completely natural to experience, especially with the pressure of an assignment, but there are lots of things you can do to try to keep it at bay.
-Here are a few of the best:
+Here are just a few: